Reusable launch vehicle: 2020s

 In 2020, the only operational reusable orbital-class launch systems were the Falcon 9 and Falcon Heavy, the latter of which is based upon the Falcon 9.
 SpaceX was also developing the fully reusable Starship launch system.
 Blue Origin was developing its New Glenn orbital rocket with a reusable first stage.

 In October 2020, Roscosmos signed a development contract for Amur, a new launcher with a reusable first stage.
 In 2024, Roscosmos expected the vehicle to fly no earlier than 2030 and announced intention to start developing a prototype first stage in 2025.
+In 2026, Roscosmos expected the first stage demonstrator to perform its first flights in 2028 and Amur to begin flight tests in 2031.

-In December 2020, the European Space Agency (ESA) signed contracts to start developing THEMIS, a prototype reusable first stage.
+In December 2020, ESA signed contracts to start developing THEMIS, a prototype reusable first stage.
 In September 2025, the first THEMIS prototype has been fully assembled at its launch site at Esrange in Sweden.
 Lessons learned through the development and testing of THEMIS, as well as smaller-scale demonstrators CALLISTO, FROG-T, and FROG-H will be used in development of future European reusable launchers Maia and Ariane Next.

 In January 2022, the German Aerospace Center (DLR) initiated the Advanced Technologies for High Energetic Atmospheric Flight of Launcher Stages (ATHEAt) program for demonstrating various technologies related to launch vehicle reusability.
 The first suborbital test flight of the program successfully launched on 6 October 2025 from Andøya Space in Norway and the second, using a different rocket booster, is scheduled for 2026 from Esrange Space Center in Sweden.

 In 2022, China revealed plans to use reusable first stages on the new Long March 9 and 10 rockets, which are expected to serve the country's crewed Lunar program.
 In August and September 2025, China performed first hot fire tests of Long March 10's first stage, including a restart sequence likely related to first stage landing maneuvres needed for reusability.
+Long March 10's first stage performed its first soft landing on water on 11 February 2026 during the launch abort test of the Mengzhou spacecraft.

 In October 2023, the Spanish company PLD Space, supported by ESA's FLPP funding, tested various technologies for its future reusable launch vehicle Miura 5 by successfully launching the suborbital rocket Miura 1 from the El Arenosillo Test Centre in Huelva, Spain.
-The company claims that as much as 70% of the technology needed for Miura 5 can be tested on Miura 1.
+The company claimed that as much as 70% of the technology needed for Miura 5 could be tested on Miura 1.

-In September 2024, the Indian government has approved plans to develop a new partially reusable rocket NGLV.
+In September 2024, the Government of India has approved plans to develop a new partially reusable rocket NGLV.
 The vehicle, with a VTVL first stage, is expected to be operational around 2033.